Growing grapes in the home garden

 - If grapes are infected when they are small, the skin stops growing but the pulp continues to expand and the berry splits.

-- If infection occurs during fruit ripening, purple or red cultivars fail to color properly and look blotchy at harvest.
+- If infection occurs during fruit ripening, purple or red varieties fail to color properly and look blotchy at harvest.

 This fungus can infect any actively growing parts of the vine.